 It is said that these bridges were built in 751 (the 10th year of the reign of King Gyeongdeok of Unified Silla), and have been continuously crossed by numerous visitors to this temple.

 The Queen of King Heongang, who became a Buddhist monk to pray for an easy and peaceful death for her husband, also used these bridges to reach the temple and offer prayers there.

-The bridge shows delicate beauty, while the eastern Cheongungyo and Baegungyo Bridges shows grand beauty.
+Yeonhwagyo and Chilbogyo Bridges exhibit a delicate beauty, while Cheongungyo and Baegungyo Bridges in the east display a grand beauty.